-- would not seem appropriate for this Plan to add extra conditions for it to meet as it proceeds through the planning process. - As the dossier for this LGS explains, the LGS boundaries exclude the southern half of the farm, thereby leaving an ample area for school playing fields.
+- The County Council is building a primary school on the south west corner of the site. - As the dossier for this LGS explains, the LGS boundaries exclude the southern half of the farm, thereby leaving an ample area for school playing fields.
 In fact, with school fields being adjacent to the protected space, the LGS will facilitate pupils' direct connection every day to farming, nature and views over the surrounding countryside.
-Thus it will be a fabulous asset for the children's education, mental well-being and connection to both nature and to the village's rural character and farming cultural setting. - These benefits come on top of the value which the LGS already has for many residents, with Buxhall in the top three favourite sites, alongside the Village Green and Manor Park Field (with its community orchard).
+Thus, it will be a fabulous asset for the children's education, mental well-being and connection to both nature and to the village's rural character and farming cultural setting. - These benefits come on top of the value which the LGS already has for many residents, with Buxhall in the top three favourite sites, alongside the Village Green and Manor Park Field (with its community orchard).

-5.160.
+5.153.
 The Local Green Spaces, as designated in this Policy, will be protected as open spaces due to their special value to the community.
 The Parish Council will seek agreements with landowners to maximise the community values of the designated areas.

-5.161.
+5.154.
 The Policy is not intended to diminish in any way Permitted Development rights held by statutory undertakers.

-Policy HIM12 Local Green Space
+Policy HIM11 Local Green Space